Chaitanya Charitamrita

-The Chaitanya Charitamrita (चैतन्यचरितामृत; চৈতন্যচরিতামৃত), composed by Krishnadasa Kaviraja between c.
-1582 and the early 17th-century, is one of the primary biographies detailing the life and teachings of Caitanya Mahāprabhu, the founder of Gaudiya Vaishnavism.
+The Chaitanya Charitamrita (चैतन्यचरितामृतम्; চৈতন্যচরিতামৃত), composed by Krishnadasa Kaviraja between c.
+1582 and the early 17th century, is one of the primary biographies detailing the life and teachings of Caitanya Mahāprabhu, the founder of Gaudiya Vaishnavism.
 It is written in Bengali with a great number of Sanskrit verses in its devotional, poetic construction, including Shikshashtakam.
 The stories of Chaitanya's life are mixed with philosophical conversations detailing the process of Bhakti yoga, with special attention given to congregational chanting of the names of Krishna.

 Contents

 The Chaitanya Caritamrta is divided into three sections: Adi-lila (Early pastimes), Madhya-lila (Middle pastimes) and Antya-lila (Final pastimes).
 Each section refers to a particular phase in Chaitanya Mahaprabhu's life:

 Adi-lila

-The Adi-lila explains Chaitanya's unique theological identity (Krishna in the mood of Radharani—a combined avatar), the duality and characteristics of Radha-Krishna explained both directly and using metaphor, his six transcendental expansions, his lineage, his closest childhood companions and their lineage, and his devotional associates.
-It ends with a brief summary of his life up to his acceptance of sannyasa.
+The Adi-lila explains Chaitanya's unique theological identity as Krishna appearing in the mood and complexion of Radharani, a combined avatar.
+It describes the dual identity of Radha and Krishna using both direct statements and metaphorical explanations.
+The section also details Chaitanya's six transcendental expansions, his family lineage, his childhood companions, and his early devotional associates.
+It concludes with a brief summary of his life up to his acceptance of sannyasa, the renounced order of life.